Last Updated on February 25, 2021 by wendigratz

 I think this is totally a matter of preference.
 Scroll back up to the two cats side by side.
 Click on the image to see it bigger and zoom in.
 Which do you like better?

 For me it will probably vary from project to project.
-The thicker thread is certainly faster – you’re only sewing everything once.
+The heavier thread weight is certainly faster – you’re only sewing everything once.
 But I also really like the slightly sketchy look of sewing the same lines more than once.
 It’s impossible to get them perfectly lined up all the time, so the final result really looks a lot like my sketchbook.
 There’s a post here with more information about how to deliberately get that sketchy line.

 I think they’re both going to have a place in my bag of tools.
 And now they’re in yours, too!